Calf Implants in New York, NY

 - Infection or bleeding

-All questions about the procedure can be answered at this time while discussing any of the patient’s concerns.
+All questions about the calf implant procedure can be answered at this time while discussing any of the patient’s concerns.

 Dr. Steinbrech will examine the patient’s body to discuss the feasibility of the surgery and possible implant options.
-A surgery date can typically be set the same day as the consultation.
+A surgery date can typically be scheduled during the consultation.

 Typically, calf implant surgery is performed as an outpatient procedure at either Dr. Steinbrech’s New York City medical office or an affiliated surgery center under general anesthesia.
 Prior to the procedure, the doctor may use a surgical pen to mark the area and he will go over the surgery details with the patient.
 Most commonly, an anesthesiologist will administer the necessary medications to ensure a pain-free and restful patient experience.
 Once fully asleep, the patient will be moved to a prone position (on their stomach), so the calves are exposed.
 The doctor can camouflage the incision in the existing crease behind the knee, and he will insert one or two implants through this opening on each leg.